-1. Control the source:

-- Remove the source of pollution or reduce the level of emissions.
+Control the source: Remove the source of pollution or reduce the level of the emissions.
 This step should always be considered first to improve indoor air quality.

+a.
+Biological contaminants

-Some examples include detecting and repairing any water damage quickly (for biological contaminants), replacing fuel-burning appliances with electric alternatives (for combustion byproducts) and using low-VOC products and building materials in your home - Biological contaminants: - Keep the house clean and dust-free to reduce allergens such as dust mites, pollen and animal dander.
-Clean heating ducts and change furnace, humidifier and air conditioning filters regularly - Use a vacuum cleaner that is equipped with a High Efficiency Particulate Air (HEPA) filter.
-You could install a built-in vacuum cleaner that vents outside your home - To stop or prevent mould, reduce humidity by venting air from moist areas, such as bathrooms, kitchens and clothes dryers, to the outside.
-Keep the bathroom and kitchen fan on or open a nearby window for at least 30 minutes after showering or cooking - If water damage occurs, repair the leak and dry out damaged carpets, underlay and building material, or consider replacing them
+- Keep the house clean and dust-free to reduce allergens such as dust mites, pollen and animal dander.
+Clean heating ducts and change furnace, humidifier and air conditioning filters regularly - Use a vacuum cleaner that is equipped with a HEPA filter.
+You could install a built-in vacuum cleaner that vents outside your home

+- To stop or prevent mould, reduce humidity by venting air from moist areas, such as bathrooms, kitchens and clothes dryers, to the outside.
+Keep the bathroom and kitchen fan on or open a nearby window for at least 30 minutes after showering or cooking - If water damage occurs, repair the leak and dry out damaged carpets, underlay and building material, or consider replacing them - Do not carpet any area that is subject to moisture or flooding problems (e.g., certain basements) - · Regularly clean your humidifier b.
+Combustion by-products c.
+Volatile Organic Compounds (VOCs)

-- Do not carpet any area that is subject to moisture or flooding problems (such as certain basements) - o Regularly clean your humidifier - Combustion by-products: - Follow the manufacturers' instructions for fuel burning appliances.
+- Follow the manufacturers' instructions for fuel burning appliances.
 Install, service and repair them according to the manufacturer's instructions, change filters regularly and vent to the outside.
-Use fuel correctly in an EPA or CSA certified appliance - Do not allow smoking in or near your home - Avoid idling cars or using other gas--burning equipment indoors - o Install a carbon monoxide detector - Keep the kitchen fan on or open a nearby window for at least 30 minutes after cooking - VOCs: - Use products with low VOC emissions.
+Use fuel correctly in an EPA or CSA certified appliance - Do not allow smoking in or near your home - Avoid idling cars or using other gas-burning equipment indoors - Install a carbon monoxide detector

+- Use products with low VOC emissions.
 If possible, allow gases to be given off in storage before putting new furnishings and carpets into your home.
 If this is not possible, try to increase the ventilation in rooms with new furniture or carpets by opening windows and doors for as long as possible over several days - Store paints and solvents in a separate area of your home.
 Use them only as directed and in well-ventilated areas.
 Recycle unwanted paints and solvents - Do not mix different household cleaners or solvents together.
-Mixing products can create new pollutants and can be extremely dangerous

-2. Improve ventilation:

-• Increase the amount of outdoor air coming indoors by keeping your home well ventilated, especially when cooking or during home renovations.
-Keep windows open (just a crack in winter), and kitchen and bathroom exhaust fans turned on
+Mixing products can create new pollutants and can be extremely dangerous - 2.
+Improve ventilation: Increase the amount of outdoor air coming indoors by keeping your home well ventilated, especially when cooking or during home renovations.
+Keep windows open and kitchen and bathroom exhaust fans turned on

-- Lack of proper ventilation may occur in tightly sealed buildings or those with too much recirculated air.
+Lack of proper ventilation may occur in tightly sealed buildings or those with too high a level of re-circulated building air.
 This may reduce indoor air quality.
-These types of buildings may also have higher indoor moisture or humidity levels, contributing to the growth of mould - On days when outdoor air quality is poor, such as during wildfires, consider limiting airflow from outdoors
+These types of buildings may also have higher indoor moisture or humidity levels, contributing to the growth of mould and mildew.

+On days when outdoor air quality is very poor, such as during wildfires, consider limiting airflow from outdoors for a short period of time.
-3. Clean the air:

-• Air cleaners may be used in the home in addition to improving ventilation and trying to control or eliminate sources of pollution.
-Air cleaners that filter particles from the air are best because air cleaners that use electrostatic precipitation can also generate ozone, which is a respiratory irritant.
-Some air cleaners are also designed to remove specific gases and odours
+3. Clean the air: Air cleaners may be used in the home in addition to improving ventilation and trying to control or eliminate sources of the pollution.
+Air cleaners often come in 1 of 2 forms.
+The most common are those cleaners designed to remove particles from the air, while less common are those designed remove specific gases and odours

-• Using air cleaners:
+Using air cleaners